nesterovsky-bros/parallel-refactoring/README.md

 > Look, those old technologies are proven by the time.
 It worth to stick to old good Cobol, or better to Assembler if you want to do the real thing.

-We're curious though: why is there are difference?
+We're curious though: why is there a difference?

 Turns out the issue lies in differences of network topology between MF and Azure solutions.
 On MF all programs, database and file storage virtually sits in a single box, thus network latency is neglible.